 Many sources mention that cinnamon vine has edible and medicinal properties.
 Because there is conflicting information about the correct botanical identity of this plant, I cannot advise on the edibility or herbal uses.

-This listing is for 10 pea-sized tubercles from September 2020, not seeds.
+2022 collection sold out.
+I may be able to collect again in fall 2023.
+This listing is for 8 roughly pea-sized tubercles, not seeds.
+Very limited amount; 1 packet per customer.
 I ship them in a padded envelope, but they are not otherwise protected from freezing temperatures, which I suspect could damage them if they are exposed too long (sitting in a mailbox for hours in extreme cold, for example).
-For this reason, I advise against ordering them if your area is experiencing very cold weather.
-If they haven’t sold out in fall, I may de-list them in winter and re-list the remainder in spring.
-Feel free to contact me (firstname.lastname@example.org) if this listing says that the bulbils are unavailable.

 Please read the growing information as well before ordering.